Murtatrxx/roblox-projects/README.md

 <strong><h1>Roblox LUA</h1></strong>
 You can find my past LUA works on this repository.
-You can contact me from Discord (ImRopoxPro#7099).

 <h2><strong>📞 Contact</strong></h2>

-* My roblox is <a href="https://web.roblox.com/users/1369550999/profile">here</a>.
+* My Roblox profile is <a href="https://web.roblox.com/users/1369550999/profile">here</a>.
 * My Github profile is <a href="https://github.com/heynaberuy">here</a>.
+* You can contact me from Discord (ImRopoxPro#7099).

 <h2><strong>🕐 Past Games</strong></h2>